abregado/roleplay-book-gen/_chapters/06_encounter_types.md

 - The next skill test could be easier/harder.
 - Loss of a resource, token, item, ect.
 - Conditions being applied to characters.
-- Revealing the relevance of a skill..
+- Revealing the relevance of a skill.
 - Allowing a used skill to be reused.
 - Disallowing a skill to be used.
 - Making a skill less/more relevant.